rekhss/paySwift/README.md

 # ⚡ Rekha Seervi's PaySwift

-Hey!
-I'm **Rekha Seervi** — an enthusiastic, hands-on full-stack developer in progress, passionate about designing clean and modern user interfaces.
 This is **PaySwift**, a fictional payment startup homepage with sleek visuals, smooth responsiveness, and mobile-friendly navigation.

 Inspired by modern fintech landing pages, PaySwift presents a minimal yet impactful intro to a smart credit card service.
 Perfect for showcasing frontend layout and responsive design skills.